 In addition to the tangy yogurt, this sheet cake has loads of fresh lemon juice.
-It’s about as lemony as you can make a cake, which I love.
-I’m a total fan of fruity, lemon desserts (especially versus chocolate desserts).
+It’s about as lemony as you can make a cake.
+And really this sheet cake doesn’t even need frosting… it’s that good!
+(That said, there are still two frosting recipes included below.
+Hah!)

-I know everyone loves the traditional American Flag berry decoration, but there are lots of other fun designs if you’re in the mood to mix things up — you can really get your kid’s creative juices flowing.
-We love the idea of quilt-like blocks, Americana bunting or pennants, parallel lines, concentric circles, and other geometric patterns.
+There are lots of other fun designs for the top if you’re in the mood to mix things up — you can really get your kid’s creative juices flowing.
+You could try quilt-like blocks (as pictured here), Americana bunting or pennants, parallel lines, concentric circles, and other geometric patterns.
 You can use other fruits to create other patterns or for other holidays or celebrations — a rainbow of fresh fruit on top would be perfect for celebrating Pride month.

 Yogurt Lemon Sheet Cake